IbrahimAljabr/city-explorer/README.md

 ## Change Log
  <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: -->

-Number and name of feature:lab 8
+Number and name of feature:lab 9

 Estimate of time needed to complete: 3 hours

 Start time: 12

-Finish time:
+Finish time: 3

-Actual time needed to complete:
+Actual time needed to complete: 2 days

 <!-- 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.